Jurong, Jiangsu

 Jurong (句容 (Jùróng)) is a county-level city under the administration of Zhenjiang, Jiangsu province, China.

 In 129 BC, the then Prince of Changsha Liu Fa's son, Dang became the Marquis of Jurong.
 As he died soon, the lands enfeoffed to him became Jurong county in the next year.
 Jurong was under the jurisdiction of Nanjing historically, but it was annexed to the Prefecture of Zhenjiang in 1950, then Zhenjiang in 1983.
 The county was converted into a county-level city in 1995.

 Administrative divisions

-In the present, Jurong City has 5 towns and 1 other.
+At present, Jurong City has 5 towns and 1 other.